 - Connective tissue diseases - eg, systemic lupus erythematosus (SLE).

-- Other causes of purpuric rash - eg, thrombocytopenia.
+- Other causes of purpuric rash - eg, thrombocytopenia, meningococcal meningitis.

 - Other causes of glomerulonephritis.

-Diagnosis of HSP is clinical and not based on laboratory investigations.
-The following abnormalities may be present:
+Diagnosis of HSP is clinical and not based on laboratory investigations, and there is no definitive test.
+The following tests may be relevant:

-- Urinalysis: haematuria and/or proteinuria are present in 20-40% of patients.
+- Urinalysis (should always be performed): haematuria and/or proteinuria are present in 20-40% of patients.

 - Raised ESR.